Iceman8911/Pokemon_Aura/README.md

 # Coloured Battle Text Effectiveness

-This is just the implemented version of [**Coloured Battle Text**](https://www.pokecommunity.com/showpost.php?p=10167016&postcount=83).
+This is the implemented version of a somewhat outdated pokecommunity post about [**Coloured Type Effectiveness In-Battle Text**](https://www.pokecommunity.com/showpost.php?p=10167016&postcount=83).
 It shows a different colored text of the element of a move in-battle (By Default: Super Effective - Green, Not Very Effective - Red, Not Effective at all - Faded Gray).
 It also supports Inverse and Double/Multi Battles.

 The colours of the text can be edited in "src/battle_message.c".
-Just search for the line with the comment "//For coloured battle text" in the struct "sTextOnWindowsInfo_Normal" .
+Just search for the line with the comment "//For coloured battle text" in the struct "gTextOnWindowsInfo_Normal" .

-STAB moves also have a different text too (somewhat smaller and wider than normal) but are currently being worked on.
+## Added by me
+1. STAB move compatibility has been implemented.
+2. There are now 2 ways to display text (albeit one looks much cleaner in my opinion).

+## Important Stuff to Note
+1. If defined, VIBRANT_STAB_TYPE_EFFECTIVENESS displays a more vibrant and bolder color scheme.
+Else the difference in display between STAB and non-STAB moves is just the font.
+2. If defined, ONLY_ELEMENT_TEXT_COLOR_CHANGE makes just the move's typing gets its colour changed.
+Else the entire "TYPE/(insert_element)" gets its colour changed.

+Both of these defines can be found in "gflib\text.h"

+## To do
-Moves like Counter, Mirror Coat, Metal Burst, Seismic Toss, Night Shade, etc can show as super effective, not very effective,etc. I'll fix this later.
+1. Moves like Counter, Mirror Coat, Metal Burst, Seismic Toss, Night Shade, etc can show as super effective, not very effective,etc. I'll fix this later.